ramomar/ramomar.github.io/assets/verses.md

 And I'll light the fuse
 And I'll never lose
-And I chose to survive
+And I choose to survive
 Whatever it takes

 You won't pull ahead